Createdd/Writing/2020/articles/mlApiCovid.md

 # About this article

-This article can be considered as a tutorial and comprehension of other articles (listed in my "Inspiration" section).
+In this article I take the ideas from my previous article ["How to sell a Python API from start to end"](https://towardsdatascience.com/develop-and-sell-a-python-api-from-start-to-end-tutorial-9a038e433966) further and build a machine learning application.
+If the steps described here are to rough consider reading my previous article first.

+There are a number of new and more complicated issues to cover in this project:
+1. Machine Learning content.
+The application takes basic steps of building a Machine Learning model.
+This covers the preparation, but also the prediction.
+2. In time evaluation (not in time training) of the prediction.
+This means that the dataset is freshly fetched and the prediction is performed on the latest data.
+3. Deployment.
+Deploying a Machine Learning app has various challenges.
+In this article we met and solved the issue of outsourcing the trained model on AWS.
+4. It is not only an API but also has a minor frontend.

-It paints a picture for developing a Python API from start to finish and provides help in more difficult areas like the setup with AWS and Rapidapi.
+It paints a picture for developing a Python API from start to finish and provides help in more difficult areas like the setup with AWS Lambda.

-I thought it will be useful for other people trying to do the same.
-I had some issues on the way, so I thought I share my approach.
+There were various difficulties, which allowed me to learn more about the deployment and building process.
 It is also a great way to build side projects and maybe even make some money.

 As the Table of content shows, it consists of 4 major parts, namely:
 1. Setting up the environment